StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

     2 rows in set (0.02 sec)
     ```

-2. Create a Flink table `score_board` in Flink SQL client
+2. Create a Flink table `score_board` in Flink SQL client.

-   - Define the DDL which only includes columns `id` and `name`
+   - Define the DDL which only includes the columns `id` and `name`.
-   - Set the option `sink.properties.partial_update` to `true` which tells the connector to do partial update.
+   - Set the option `sink.properties.partial_update` to `true` which tells the Flink connector to perform partial updates.
-   - If the connector version <= 1.2.7, also need to set the option `sink.properties.columns` to `id,name,__op` which tells the connector the columns to update.
-Note you need append `__op` at the end, and this field is used to specify UPSERT/DELETE operation, but its value is set by the connector automatically.
+   - If the Flink connector version <= 1.2.7, you also need to set the option `sink.properties.columns` to `id,name,__op` to tells the Flink connector which columns need to be updated.
+Note that you need to append the field `__op` at the end.
+The field `__op` indicates that the data loading is an UPSERT or DELETE operation, and its values are set by the connector automatically.

     ```SQL
     CREATE TABLE `score_board` (